Real and complex multiplication on K3 surfaces via period integration: Introduction

 \section{Introduction}

-The endomorphism algebra of an elliptic curve $X$ over $\bbC$ is either equal to~$\bbZ$ or an order in an imaginary quadratic field.
+The endomorphism algebra of an elliptic curve $X$ over $\bbC$ is isomorphic either to~$\bbZ$ or to an order in an imaginary quadratic field.
 The latter phenomenon is called complex multiplication.
 The~theory of CM elliptic curves is very rich, cf.~\cite[Chapter~II]{Si} or~\cite[Chap\-ter~3]{Co}, and their construction in an analytic setting is~classical.
 The~whole theory generalises to higher dimensions, most obviously to abelian~varieties.
 There~are, however, natural generalisations of elliptic curves, other than abelian~varieties.
-One~such kind is provided by $K3$~surfaces.
+One~such kind is provided by the surfaces of type~$K3$.
 Indeed,~elliptic curves may be characterised as being the curves with trivial canonical class, a property shared by $K3$~surfaces.

 Since~$K3$~surfaces do not carry a natural group structure, the endomorphism algebra needs to be defined~cohomologically.
-For~$X$ a $K3$~surface, $H^2(X, \bbQ)$ is a pure \mbox{weight-$2$} Hodge structure~$H$ of dimension~$22$, consisting of the image of~$\Pic X \!\otimes_\bbZ\! \bbQ$ under the Chern class homomorphism and its orthogonal complement $T$, the transcendental part of~$H$.
-The endomorphism algebra $\End(T)$ may only be $\bbQ$, a totally real number field, or a CM~field.
-If~$E \supsetneqq \bbQ$ is totally real then $X$ is said to have {\em real multiplication}.
-If~$E$ is CM then one speaks of {\em complex multiplication}.
+For~$X$ a $K3$~surface, $H := H^2(X, \bbQ)$ is a pure \mbox{weight-$2$} Hodge structure of dimension~$22$, being the direct sum of the image of~$\Pic X \!\otimes_\bbZ\! \bbQ$ under the Chern class homomorphism and its orthogonal complement~$T$, the {\em transcendental part\/} of~$H$.
+The endomorphism algebra $\End_\Hg(T)$ in the category of pure \mbox{weight-$2$} Hodge structures is either $\bbQ$, or a totally real number field, or a CM~field \cite[Theorem~1.6.a)]{Za}, cf.~Proposition~\ref{Zarh}.i).
+If~$E \supsetneqq \bbQ$ is totally real then $X$ is said to have {\em real multiplication (RM)}.
+If~$E$ is CM then one speaks of {\em complex multiplication (CM)}.

-The Kummer surface $X := \Kum(E_1 \times E_2)$ attached to the product of two elliptic curves has complex multiplication if one of the elliptic curves~has.
+For example, the Kummer surface $X := \Kum(E_1 \times E_2)$ attached to the product of two elliptic curves has complex multiplication if one of the elliptic curves~has.
 In~this case, CM is actually caused by an endomorphism of~$X$.
-In~Section~\ref{RMCM_Hodge}, we give examples of $K3$~surfaces of lower Picard ranks, having CM even due to an~automorphism.
+In~\ref{CM_ex1} to~\ref{CM_ex4}, we give examples of $K3$~surfaces of lower Picard ranks having CM even due to an~automorphism.